ManishhKapal/Rapid-Police-Service-App-using-Flutter-Firebase/README.md

 ### Prerequisites

-* Flutter development environment set up (including Flutter SDK and Dart).
+* Flutter Development environment set up (including Flutter SDK and Dart).
 * A Firebase project with the following services enabled:
     * Firebase Realtime Database (for live location sharing)
 * Permissions for location access on the Android device.